talgoldfus/MovieStarQuiz/README.md

 Back End : Rails 5 API  , Ruby

-## Installing and playing the game localy
+## Installing and playing the game locally

 A)Clone the repo to your local machine.